 Field Description Encryption WEP WEP Select this option if you want to set WEP encryption on the WDS link.
-Key Length If WEP is enabled, specify the length of the WEP key: •) 64 bits •) 128 bits Key Type If WEP is enabled, specify the WEP key type: •) ASCII •) Hex

-Field Description Characters Required Indicates the number of characters required in the WEP key.
+Key Length If WEP is enabled, specify the length of the WEP key: 64 bits128 bits Key Type If WEP is enabled, specify the WEP key type: • ASCII • Hex Characters Required Indicates the number of characters required in the WEP key.
 The number of characters required updates automatically based on how you set Key Length and Key Type.
 WEP Key Enter a string of characters.
-If you selected ASCII, enter any combination of $0-9$ , $a-z$ , and $A-Z$ .
-If you selected HEX, enter hexadecimal digits (any combination of $0-9$ and $a-f$ or $A-F$ ).
+If you selected ASCII, enter any combination of 0-9, a-z, and A-Z. If you selected HEX, enter hexadecimal digits (any combination of 0-9 and a-f or A-F).
 These are the RC4 encryption keys shared with the stations using the AP.